allenlkq/pytco/README.md

 # pytco
 Python tail call optimization by means of trampoline.
+Got the idea from https://github.com/0x65/trampoline.
 The function `tail_rec` converts a recursive function to an iterative equivalent at runtime.
 ```python
 from tail_rec import tail_rec